Winnetka Crime Rate Trends — Los Angeles

 Winnetka is a western San Fernando Valley neighborhood between Canoga Park and Reseda, organized around Sherman Way and Winnetka Avenue.
 Predominantly mid-century single-family ranch homes.

-Four categories moved in Winnetka this March briefing — three ran below trend in a single month, and one registered as a sustained multi-month structural shift.
-The overall shape is broadly downward across both violent and property crime, with no spikes in the mix.
+Four categories moved in Winnetka this April — three one-month below-trend signals and one sustained structural shift.
+The overall shape is broadly downward across both violent and property crime, with no spikes and no rare events in the mix.

 Notable signals 3